MartinStyk/ApkAnalyzer/README.md

-xhdpiDrawables   | Integer | Number of drawables located in xhdpi folder xxhdpiDrawables      | Integer | Number of drawables located in xxhdpi folder xxxhdpiDrawables       | Integer | Number of drawables located in xxxhdpi folder unspecifiedDpiDrawables      | Integer | Number of drawables located in default drawable folder rawResources   | Integer | Number of resources in raw/ folder layouts   | Integer | Total number of layout resources in res/layout* folder
+xhdpiDrawables   | Integer | Number of drawables located in xhdpi folder xxhdpiDrawables      | Integer | Number of drawables located in xxhdpi folder xxxhdpiDrawables       | Integer | Number of drawables located in xxxhdpi folder tvdpiDrawables       | Integer | Number of drawables located in tvdpi folder nodpiDrawables       | Integer | Number of drawables located in nodpi folder unspecifiedDpiDrawables      | Integer | Number of drawables located in default drawable folder rawResources   | Integer | Number of resources in raw/ folder layouts   | Integer | Total number of layout resources in res/layout* folder